Footprints on the Moon (1975 film): Plot

 Alice awakens at a seaside mansion, in a room with the distinctive peacock window.
 In the adjoining bathroom, she finds her missing earring and is surprised by Henry, who says he found her in the forest and took her back to his home in hopes of jogging her memory.
 He then reveals they briefly met as teenagers, when Alice was visiting Garma with her family on a day trip, and they spent a single afternoon together at the mansion.
 Henry theorizes the stress of her job as well as the increasing nightmares of the film caused her to have a brief dissociative episode during which she assumed a new identity of "Nicole", was convinced the characters from Footprints on the Moon were after her, and returned to a place that held a happy memory, Garma, where he encountered her on Tuesday.
 Recognizing the symptoms of a breakdown, he tried to get her treatment, but she reacted violently and slashed his hand with the scissors (thus his bandages and the bloodstained dress) before escaping.
-When she returned to the island on Thursday as Alice, he attempted to get her to remember the week's events naturally, lest by telling her outright she reacted violently again.
+When she returned to the island on Thursday as Alice, he attempted to get her to remember the week's events naturally, fearing that by telling her outright she would again react violently.

 Henry lays her on a couch before going to call a psychiatric ward.
 Alice sneaks downstairs and eavesdrops, convinced he is contacting Blackmann.
 When he returns to the room, she accuses him of working with the scientists from Footprints on the Moon to capture her.
 Despite his insistence that the film is fictional and he is trying to get her help, she fatally stabs him with the scissors in her purse and runs out of the mansion.
 Two nurses from the ward arrive.
 Alice hallucinates they are astronauts from Blackmann's program and flees down the beach, but they catch up and drag her away, screaming.
 A title card states she is currently being held in a secure hospital.